mrtomkeddie/papertrader/README.md

 # Paper Trader

-Note: This repository is the single app.
-The previous root app has been removed; use this repo for all commands, UI, and the scheduler.

 Run this app locally and scan a narrow set of liquid markets using deterministic strategy rules, while a lightweight LLM provides summaries and failure explanations.

 View your app in AI Studio: https://ai.studio/apps/drive/12Ze_JeS3qVf6P5v0sZZ0eh-0AZ73ZOwB